-Here’s something that is not on everyone’s collectable radar – a 1968 Chrysler Newport 4-door sedan.
+Here’s something that is not necessarily on everyone’s collectable radar but these are fantastic full-size cruisers – the 1968 Chrysler Newport convertible.

-The Newport came with a 383 cubic inch V8 as standard.
-This was paired with a TorqueFlite automatic transmission – also standard equipment.
-The combination produced 330 horsepower.
+The Newport came with a 383 cubic inch V8 (producing 290 horsepower) as standard together with a 3-speed manual transmission.
+This car was ordered with a TorqueFlite automatic transmission at an additional cost of $222.

 At a base price of $3,704 the Newport convertible resulted in 2,847 sales for Chrysler during the 1968 model year.
 While the Newport convertible sold a similar amount as the previous year, Chrysler sales in general were doing much better than the downturn of 1967, with an overall increase of around 21%.
 A total of 159,958 Newports were sold that year making it their best selling series.

 This ’68 Chrysler Newport is currently for sale on eBay. (follow the link for even more photos)